Thank you to ALDI for sponsoring this post! And thank you to my readers for supporting the brands who help make my work possible.

 The most comforting yet wholesome fall recipe.

 Roasted butternut squash has magical, comforting qualities, like a velvety, thick texture and a sweet, earthy flavor.
-It doesn’t even need coconut milk or cashew cream once it’s pureed—it’s creamy all on its own!
+A simple cheesy cashew cream (or coconut milk) add extra depth and creaminess.

-In addition, the handful of budget-friendly warm spices from ALDI give this soup extra comforting characteristics.
-Red pepper flakes add a subtle heat, cumin builds on the squash’s earthiness while highlighting another layer of warmth, and cinnamon brings out the natural sweetness.
+In addition, the warming spices give this soup extra comforting characteristics.
+Cumin builds on the squash’s earthiness while highlighting another layer of warmth, cayenne pepper and white pepper bring a touch of heat, while nutmeg and ginger bring out its natural sweetness.

 Despite being cozy, it’s wholesome and vegan, gluten-free, soy-free, and nut-free.